-Here’s our list of where to see free public fireworks in Seattle, Tacoma, Bellevue, and Kirkland, plus other cities and communities north, south, east, and west of Seattle.
+Here’s our list of where to see free public fireworks in Seattle, Tacoma, Everett, Bellevue, Kirkland, JBLM, and 22 other cities and communities north, south, east, and west of Seattle.

 If you think you might want to put together your own fireworks display, be sure to educate yourself on local fireworks laws.
 In general, most if not all cities, towns, and public parks forbid the possession or use of fireworks.
 Unincorporated areas in counties around Puget Sound strictly regulate their use, particularly if the weather is dry and burn bans are in effect.
 Contact local law enforcement or fire agency if in doubt.

 Everyone is encouraged to visit any of the many professional fireworks displays prevalent throughout the region, which we list below.

 Things to know about July 4th fireworks in the Puget Sound region

 The following list of public fireworks displays are arranged going north to south and west to east throughout the region.
 These are some of the biggest and longest running events around Puget Sound.